 Save the date vs invitation: which is which?
 What’s the difference between a save the date and an invitation?
 Let’s find out!
 But first, subscribe… it’s free!

 Save the date vs invitation: what’s the difference?
-That’s the question we received from newly engaged (congrats!) bride-to-be, Ashleigh, and her fiance, Mike.
+That’s the question we received from bride-to-be, Ashleigh, and her fiance, Mike.
 She writes,

 “Hi Emmaline, I have a question!
 People keep telling us we need to send save the date cards but I am not sure what the difference is.
-Aren’t we supposed to send invitations?
+Shouldn’t we send invitations?
 Do we send a save the date and an invitation?
 I’m so new to all of this and could use your help.
 Thanks in advance.”

 Save the Date vs Invitation

 First of all, great question, Ashleigh!
 It really isn’t a question of if you should send a save the date OR an invitation, but rather if you should send a save the date AND an invitation.

 You always send an invitation; a save the date is optional, but highly encouraged.

 What’s the difference between a save the date and an invitation?

 The save the date card and an invitation are two different things.
 What is the difference between the two?
 Consider the save the date as more informal greeting which reveals you’ve set a date and location of your wedding.

 The invitation is a formal card that informs guests of the pertinent information about the wedding day itself: the time, actual names of venues, choice of dinner entree, dress code (i.e. black tie or semi formal or cocktail), etc.